General frequently asked questions

-If you or your child are enrolled in a Medi-Cal managed care plan and want to choose another Medi-Cal managed care plan for any reason, you may do so at any time.
-Call Health Care Options (HCO) toll free at 1-800-430-4263, 8:00 a.m. to 5:00 p.m., Monday-Friday and HCO can enroll you in the new plan.
-You may also complete an Enrollment Choice Form and mail it to HCO:
+If you or your child are enrolled in a Medi-Cal managed care plan and want to choose another Medi-Cal managed care plan, you can at any time.
+Call Health Care Options (HCO) toll-free at 1-800-430-4263, 8 a.m. to 5 p.m., Monday through Friday.
+HCO can help you enroll in a new plan.

 Department of Health Care Services

 When HCO receives your call or form, HCO will send you a letter within 15 to 45 days telling you that the health plan change has taken place.
 You must see your present doctor until you get the letter from HCO.